mk43/python-practice/README.md

 # python-practice-project
-this repo contains some python practices for newcomers.
+this repo contains some python practices for beginner.

+## Matplotlib practice